|

 Would there be collaboration with the City of Twinsburg to expand Ravenna Road to ease congestion if all schools move to the campus along Ravenna Road?

 Yes, collaboration with the City of Twinsburg is ongoing and will be an important component of this project.
-A traffic study will be conducted and the results of that study will be shared with City officials so that concerns regarding congestion, etc. can be addressed.
+A traffic study was conducted in the fall of 2024 and the results of that study will be shared with City officials so that concerns regarding congestion, etc. can be addressed.

 Why isn’t the new elementary school being built on the property in front of RB Chamberlin Middle School?